Chanchinhung/COMP3340Project/README.md

 Note that 1. maximum number of json files and legends are 20 respectively 2.
 Number of json files and legends must match 3.
 All --json --legend --output must be provided

-## Expected Testing Accuracies
-Expected Testing accuracies can be found in 'COMP3340 Expected Testing Accuracy of All models - Sheet1.pdf'